 - Noodle Box

 - Pita Pit

 If you are unable to choose the restaurant then check the menu for something that you can easily track.
 Quite often, a source of protein with carbs and/or veggies/salad will be available and can be guesstimated easily.
 Break it down into a basic ingredients list or search for something similar using the MyFitnessPal database.

 Remember, it is always better to overestimate the serving size than underestimate from a calorie perspective.
 This gets easier with time and the more experience you have measuring portions at home, you will become more accurate at estimating the portions found in restaurant meals.

+Eating out is part of balanced diet.
 Life is too short to be anti-social and miss out on fun and memories with loved ones due to a restrictive diet.
 A more flexible diet will be more sustainable in the long run and consistency is the driving factor for results!

 If follow these tips, there’s no reason why eating out will hinder your overall progress, however, if you find you aren’t seeing the progress you desire or you have a deadline to reach then you may want to do so a little less frequently.
 As with everything, moderation is the key and if you follow the 80/20 rule, you will be fine.